yuezk/GlobalProtect-openconnect/README.md

 ## Features

+- Similar user experience as the offical client in macOS.
 - Supports both SAML and non-SAML authentication modes.
-- Supports automatically select the preferred gateway from the multiple gateways.
+- Supports automatically selecting the preferred gateway from the multiple gateways.
-- Similar user experience as the offical client in macOS.
+- Supports switching gateway manually.

 ## Prerequisites